LostByteSoft/Upscale_xbrzscale_Gnu_Parallel/README.md

 Don't hack paid software, free software exists and does the job better.

-This is a BASH frontend (gui?) is for gave data into xbrzscale.
+This is a BASH frontend (gui?) is for give data into xbrzscale.

 No command line needed you just click on files or folders.